jleahwolff/jess-wolff-portfolio/README.md

 # Jessica Wolff's Portfolio
 # Originally created 03/03/2021

-SPA using ReactJS, JS, HTML, and CSS.
+SPA using ReactJS, JS, TailwindCSS, HTML, and CSS.

-Jessica Wolff is a designer and developer from Duluth, Minnesota.
+Jessica Wolff is a designer and Front-end developer from Duluth, Minnesota.

 # Imports
 ## TailwindCSS